-Decision Date

-18 July 2018

-Commencement Date
+Name of Cheal Petroleum Limited

+Consent Holder: PO Box 402

+New Plymouth 4340

-18 July 2018 (Granted Date: 28 August 2015)
+- Decision Date: 28 August 2015 - Commencement Date: 28 August 2015

-Consent Granted: To discharge produced water from hydrocarbon exploration and production operations, reservoir compatible workover fluids and hydraulic fracturing return fluids into the Urenui Formation by deep well injection at the Cheal-A wellsite for the purpose of water flooding
+- Consent Granted: To discharge produced water from hydrocarbon exploration and production operations, reservoir compatible workover fluids and hydraulic fracturing return fluids into the Urenui Formation by deepwell injection at the Cheal-A wellsite

+- Expiry Date: 01 June 2035

+- Review Date(s): June 2023 & June 2029
-Site Location: Cheal-A wellsite, 4273 Mountain Road, Ngaere

-(Property owners: J & R Lightoller)
+- Site Location: Cheal-A wellsite, 4273 Mountain Road, Ngaere (Property owners: J & R Lightoller)

+- Legal Description: Pt Secs 24 Blk VI Ngaere SD (site of discharge)

+- Grid Reference (NZTM) 1712361E-5639489N

-Catchment: Waingongoro
+- Catchment: Waingongoro

-Tributary: Mangawharawhara
+- Tributary: Mangawharawhara

-For General, Standard and Special conditions pertaining to this consent please see reverse side of this document a.
+a.
 The consent holder shall pay to the Taranaki Regional Council all the administration, monitoring and supervision costs of this consent, fixed in accordance with section 36 of the Resource Management Act 1991.

 - 1. By 1 October 2015, the consent holder shall submit an "Injection Operation Management Plan."
 The plan shall include the operational details of the injection activities and identify the conditions that would trigger concerns about the integrity of the injection well, the receiving formation or overlying geological seals.
 The plan shall also detail the action(s) to be taken by the consent holder if trigger conditions are reached. - 2.
-By 1 October 2015, the consent holder shall provide to the Chief Executive, Taranaki Regional Council: - (a) a geological assessment of the environment in which the well is located, including the injection zone, the geological seals confining the injection zone and any associated faulting; - (b) details of the injection well design and its structural integrity; - (c) an assessment of the suitability of the injection well for the proposed activity; - (d) details of how the integrity of the injection well will be monitored and maintained; - (e) confirmation of the depth to which fresh water resources, as defined in condition 7, are encountered below the site; and - (f) a chemical assessment of the receiving formation water which confirms its Total Dissolved Solids (TDS) concentration, and also demonstrates that the mixing of formation and injection fluids will not result in any adverse effects on the receiving formation or the injection well.
+By 1 October 2015, the consent holder shall provide to the Chief Executive, Taranaki Regional Council: - (a) a geological assessment of the environment in which the well is located, including the injection zone, the geological seals confining the injection zone and any associated faulting; - (b) details of the injection well design, construction its structural integrity, including an up to date well construction diagram; - (c) an assessment of the suitability of the injection well for the proposed activity; and - (d) details of how the integrity of the injection well will be monitored and maintained;